Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Results

 \subsubsection{Probability of zeros}

-We begin by presenting the posterior estimates of the probability of zeros in Figure [\ref{fig:results:prob}].
-A key distinction between MUCSV and Z-MUCSV is that the latter assigns non-zero time- and component-specific probabilities of zeros, effectively capturing the zero-inflation dynamics.
-For instance, Z-UCSVs successfully quantify the significant heterogeneity in price staleness during the periods before and after December 1995 (1995:Q4), showing a rapidly declining time-specific probability of zeros.
-This period corresponds to the 1995 revision of the Electricity Business Act, a pivotal policy initiative for energy liberalization (i.e., price deregulation) in Japan.
+We begin by presenting posterior estimates.
+Figure \ref{fig:results:prob} first shows the major distinction between (M)UCSV and Z-(M)UCSV in that the latter assigns non-zero time- and component-specific probabilities of zeros.
+Z-UCSV quantifies the significant heterogeneity in price staleness during the periods before and after December 1995 (1995:Q4), showing a rapidly declining time-specific probability of zeros.
+This period corresponds to the 1995 revision of the Electricity Business Act, which was a pivotal policy initiative for energy liberalization (i.e., price deregulation) in Japan.